HWB Gardens Project

 As well as those that benefit communities of our Members with projects such as Community Gardens, Youth or Elder Gardens, Growing Food & Herbs for the Local Food Pantry, Educational Gardens, Growing Herbs for Free Clinics & Community Outreach, and serving underserved communities.

-- Our goal is to create and provide access to resources including:
+- HWB creates and provides access to resources including:

 - Community garden technical support